evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <img :src="'/images/jobindex-log-analysis/jobindex_case_dataframes.png'" alt="">
 <p class="image-description">Screenshot of (parts of) the three data frames described above.</p>

-<p>We ended up with two merged datatables: (1) Industry-Query Data and (2) Industry-Response Data.
-This first merge of the industry and the query data source includes 26,626 jobs are left that were existent in both data sources.
+<p>We ended up with two merged data tables: (1) Industry-Query Data and (2) Industry-Response Data.
+This first merge of the industry and the query data source includes 26,626 jobs are left that existed in both data sources.
 This in total includes 390,362 search queries.
 The industry-response data contains 34,830 jobs that were contained in both data sources.
 The distribution of jobs across the various sectors is quite similar in both data tables, but both also show large differences between the industries.
-The biggest industries in the dataset are (1) Wholesale and retail trade, (2) Real estate, (3) Consultancy etc., (4) Public administration, defence and compulsary social security and (5) Financial and insurance.</p>
+The biggest industries in the dataset are (1) Wholesale and retail trade, (2) Real estate, (3) Consultancy etc., (4) Public administration, defense and compulsory social security, and (5) Financial and insurance.</p>

 <img :src="'/images/jobindex-log-analysis/jobs-per-industry.png'" alt="">
 <GraphicTranscript>